 By car

 The easiest way to get to the start of the Chee Dale Stepping Stones walk is by car.
-Miller’s Dale is in the heart of the Peak District, about 8 miles from Bakewell.
-It is less than 20 miles from Sheffield.
+Miller’s Dale is around 8 miles from Bakewell and less than 20 miles from Sheffield, making this a great Peak District day walk.

 By public transport

-You can take a bus from Buxton to Millers Dale car park, using line no 65 or 65a (in school holidays).
+Buses from Buxton to Miller’s Dale car park, using line no 65 or 65a (in school holidays).

-A short walk to the Chee Dale Stepping Stones
+A shorter alternative to the Chee Dale Stepping Stones walk

 - Parking: Wye Dale car park (SK17 9TE)

-Park at the Wye Dale car park, which is opposite Topley Pike Aggregate Quarry entrance on the A6.
-From here, take a 10-minute walk to Blackwell Mill Cycle Hire, then walk directly to the stones from here (using directions above).
-You can then return the same way, rather than doing a circular walk.
+Start by parking at the Wye Dale car park, located opposite the entrance to Topley Pike Aggregate Quarry on the A6.
+From here, it’s just a 10-minute walk to Blackwell Mill Cycle Hire, where you can follow the same riverside route to the stepping stones (following the directions above).

 Save for later: a walk on the Chee Dale Stepping Stones in the Peak District